Lesson 1 of 8 - free your true Self and reduce false-self wounds

 HRbrass.gif (3108 bytes)

-This is one of a series of articles on Lesson 1 of 8 in this Web site - (a) free your true Self to guide you in calm and conflictual times, and (b) reduce significant false-self wounds.
-This is one of 12 checklists in this non-profit site which are designed to help people assess for false-self dominance and related psychological wounds.
-The worksheets are based on the idea that groups vary in their ability to fill members' primary needs (i.e. to nurture them).
+This is one of a series of articles on Lesson 1 in this Web site - free your true Self to guide you in calm and conflictual times, and reduce significant psychological wounds.
+This is one of several checklists which are designed to help people assess for significant wounds.

-• the intro to this site, and the premises it's based on
+• the intro to this Web site, and the premises underlying it

 button Premises